Andy Wallace (racing driver)

-Andy Wallace (born 19 February 1961, in Oxford, England) is a professional racing car driver from the United Kingdom, who has been racing since 1979.
+Andrew Steven Wallace (born 19 February 1961) is a professional racing driver from the United Kingdom, who has been racing since 1979.

+Biography

 In 1976, Wallace attended the Jim Russell Racing Drivers' School.
 He is the current official Bugatti test driver.
 He has raced prototype sports cars since 1988, becoming the sixth driver to complete the informal triple Crown of endurance racing, and winning over 25 International Sports car races including: